Best iPad for Interior Design

 To Sum Up

 As an interior designer, you will need to work with software that enables your designs and ideas to materialize.
-One powerful option is the Live Home 3D app, a multi-platform home design software for iPhone, iPad, Vision Pro, Mac and Windows devices that helps anyone create detailed floor plans, 3D renderings, quickly lay out and furnish a house, plan exterior and adjust terrain.
+One powerful option is the Live Home 3D app, a multi-platform home design software for iPhone, iPad, Mac, Apple Vision, Android and Windows devices that helps anyone create detailed floor plans, 3D renderings, quickly lay out and furnish a house, plan exterior and adjust terrain.

 Home and interior designs created in Live Home 3D displayed on different iPads.